hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 - Constraints:
   - A fee will be applied at the time to register tokens in order to prevent flooding attack
     - this fee could be modified by the governance and it is paid in HEZ tokens
-  - Two tokens with the same ethereum address cannot be added twice in the system
+  - Two tokens with the same Ethereum address cannot be added twice in the system

 ## Emergency mechanism